-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Professional Liability Insurance in Lewiston

-Professional Liability Insurance Risk Factors in Lewiston
+About Professional Liability Insurance in Lewiston, ME

 Professional liability insurance coverage in Maine is designed for claims tied to professional services, not the physical results of a project.
 If a client alleges negligence, an error, an omission, misrepresentation, or failure to perform as promised, the policy can help with defense costs coverage and, if applicable, settlements and judgments coverage.
 For Maine professionals, that matters because disputes often arise from written advice, project deliverables, deadlines, or scope changes rather than from a visible accident.
 The policy is commonly called E&O insurance in Maine, and many buyers use it to address client claims that their work caused financial loss.

 Coverage terms vary by carrier and endorsement, so Maine businesses should review what is included for legal defense, what is excluded, and whether breach of contract coverage is included or limited.
-The state does not provide a universal professional liability mandate in the data provided, but coverage requirements may vary by industry and business size, and some client agreements can require proof of insurance.
+Maine does not list a universal professional liability mandate, but coverage requirements may vary by industry and business size, and some client agreements can require proof of insurance.
 Because Maine is regulated by the Maine Bureau of Insurance, buyers should confirm policy wording, retroactive dates on claims-made policies, and any endorsement that changes the scope of protection.
 In practical terms, the policy is there to handle the cost of defending a covered allegation, even when the claim is groundless, which can be important for firms that work with recurring contracts or long project cycles in Maine cities and metro areas.

 Coverage Included